-The Oregon Medical Group Dermatology office of Dr. Todd Knapp offers a variety of laser skin treatments performed by our trained RNs.
+The Oregon Medical Group Dermatology office offers a variety of laser skin treatments performed by our trained RNs.

 Cherry angiomas are those skin growths that can occur at any part of the body.
 This condition of skin simetimes cause bumps on the skin quite a few times in a group.
 Cherry angioma are benign angiokeratomas that appear as tiny pin-point red papules, especially on the trunk, and increase with age.
 No treatment is required.
 Cherry angiomas are benign, fairly common skin growths that vary in size.
 They can occur almost anywhere on the body but usually develop on the trunk.